TiantianLiu-TTL/TiantianLiu-TTL.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoc in the Department of People and Technology, Roskilde University (advised by Prof. [Hua Lu](https://luhua.ruc.dk/)).
-I obtained the Ph.D. degree from Aalborg University in 2022.
+I obtained the Ph.D. degree from Aalborg University (Department of Computer Science) in 2022.
 I obtained my BSc (Department of Communication Engineering) and MSc (Department of Computer Science and Technology) degrees from Jilin University, China.

-My research generally concerns data management, spatial database, data science and data mining.
+My research generally concerns graph theory, spatial database, data management, and data science.
 Recently, I have been working on Queries for Indoor Location-based Services (LBSs).
 My current work focuses on AI-based approaches for search on very large graphs.

 News
 ===